oraqlle/cpp-book-live/src/ch03-common-concepts/common-concepts.md

 Throughout this chapter we will cover some of the most common concepts that appear in many different programming languages and how they work in C++.
-None of these concepts are unique to C++ but they may work slighty different to how you are used to.
+None of these concepts are unique to C++ but they may work slightly different to how you are used to.

 ```admonish info
 **Keywords** are words reserved for use by the language meaning they cannot be used as